Feliciano Belmonte Jr.: Personal life

 Belmonte was a member of the Manila Jaycees, the Rotary Club of Manila and the Knights of Rizal.
 He was also Junior Chamber International World President in 1976.

-He was married to Betty Go-Belmonte (1934–1994), founder of The Philippine Star.
+He married Betty Go-Belmonte (1934–1994), founder of The Philippine Star, in 1959.
 They have raised four children: Isaac, Kevin, Miguel and Joy.
 Their three sons have also held editorial and managerial positions at the Philippine Star and its sister publications like Pilipino Star Ngayon and Pang-Masa tabloids published in the Filipino vernacular, as well as the Cebu-based newspaper The Freeman.
-His daughter, Joy, is the incumbent Mayor of Quezon City since 2019.
+His daughter, Joy, has served as mayor of Quezon City since 2019.
 Belmonte also has a nephew, Kit, who served as a representative from Quezon City's 6th congressional district from 2013 to 2022.